Foreign IT firms must open offices in Russia under new draft law - lawmaker

-Apple (AAPL.O), Facebook (FB.O), TikTok and Alphabet's (GOOGL.O) Google are among other companies to have come under fire from Russian authorities. read more
+Apple, Facebook, TikTok and Alphabet’s Google are among other companies to have come under fire from Russian authorities.

 The head of the information policy and IT committee at the State Duma, Russia’s lower house of parliament, said the draft legislation would be submitted as soon as possible to combat what he described as IT giants abusing their monopoly positions and distributing content banned in Russia.